GL_Discover Hub_Bonds_1920x1280_GrowthGreen_03

 2. Municipal bonds

 These are issued by local governments to fund public projects.
-They offer tax advantages, with interest often exempt from federal and sometimes state taxes.
+They may offer tax advantages in some jurisdictions (for example, certain municipal bonds in the US can have tax-exempt interest), but rules vary by country and investor.
 General obligation bonds are backed by the issuing government's taxing power, while revenue bonds are repaid from project-specific revenue.

 3. Corporate bonds